Introduction to Medieval Coffee - Class Handout

 Hattox, Ralph S. “Coffee Houses and Urban Society in the Mamluk and Ottoman Lands in the Fifteenth and Sixteenth Centuries.”
 Princeton University, University Microfilms International, 1982, pp. 1–222.

 Sweetser, Heather Marie.
-“A Chapter in the History of Coffee: A Critical Edition and Translation of Murtad}a> Az-Zabīdī’s Epistle on Coffee Presented.”
+“A Chapter in the History of Coffee: A Critical Edition and Translation of Murtaḍā Az-Zabīdī’s Epistle on Coffee Presented.”
 Ohio State University, 2012.

-Ukers, William H. All about Coffee.
+Ukers, William H. All About Coffee.
 The Tea & Coffee Trade Journal Co., 1935.

 Wild, Antony.
-Coffee: a Dark History.
-W.W.
-Norton, 2004.
+Coffee: A Dark History.
+W. W. Norton, 2004.

 The Dancing Goats